HA1: Piloting Diverse Peer Support Groups,

 Parenting can be challenging, but supporting parents doesn't have to be.
 In our specific roles as we work with young children and their parents, we can help establish more positive, trusting relationships with the parents we serve and help create long-term, effective change through some simple (but powerful) parent coaching strategies - relationship building, co-construction and self-reflection.
 In this session, we will be comparing and contrasting what Parent Coaching is and what it is not.
 We will practice these strategies on ourselves and think about our own experiences - since we are all united with this same simple truth: we all have been children and we all have had parents.
 By best supporting and empowering our parents, we are, in turn, better supporting and empowering our children.

-Who Should Attend: Parents, Foster Parents, Relative Care Givers, Teachers, Administrators, Therapists, Healthcare Staff, Home Visitors, Family Resources Coordinators, All, Interested Professionals, Students, Trainers, Adult Educators
+Who Should Attend: Parents, Foster Parents, Relative Care Givers, Teachers, Trainers, Adult Educators, All, Administrators, Therapists, Healthcare Staff, Home Visitors, Family Resources Coordinators, Interested Professionals, Students

 Learning Objectives: